openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 algorithm.

     //   multiKeyCombine(eccKeyShare, eccCipherText,
-    //                   kyberKeyShare, kyberCipherText,
+    //                   mlkemKeyShare, mlkemCipherText,
     //                   fixedInfo, oBits)
     //
     //   Input:
     //   eccKeyShare     - the ECC key share encoded as an octet string
     //   eccCipherText   - the ECC ciphertext encoded as an octet string
-    //   kyberKeyShare   - the Kyber key share encoded as an octet string
+    //   mlkemKeyShare   - the ML-KEM key share encoded as an octet string
-    //   kyberCipherText - the Kyber ciphertext encoded as an octet string
+    //   mlkemCipherText - the ML-KEM ciphertext encoded as an octet string
     //   fixedInfo       - the fixed information octet string
     //   oBits           - the size of the output keying material in bits
     //